Esoterical/voron_canbus/troubleshooting/multiple_can_networks.md

 ---

 Credit to Fragmon (find them on youtube at [https://youtube.com/@crydteamprinting](https://youtube.com/@crydteamprinting)) for their help with the following instructions.
+Also credit to willpuckett for the klipper discourse post [https://klipper.discourse.group/t/setting-up-udev-rules-for-multiple-canbus-interfaces/16211] for a cleaner implementation.

 # Multiple CAN Networks